Files:

 Furthermore we clear the content of the 'label' property and change the 'loading' property to 'false' to signal that we have finished the operation.

 The ImageProcessor class encapsulates the conversion of the raw image data into a QImage and the following scaling.
-Its API is designed to be used inside a thread by providing a start() slot, which is invoked as a result of the QThread's started() signal, and a finished() signal, which is connected against the QThread's quit() slot to stop the event loop inside the thread.
+Its API is designed to be used inside a thread by providing a start() slot, which is invoked as a result of the QtConcurrent::run() method.

-The raw image data are passed in via the constructor and the scaled down QImage object is passed back as parameter of the finished() signal.
+The raw image data are passed in via the constructor and the scaled down QImage object is passed back as the return value of the start() slot.

-class ImageProcessor : public QObject { Q_OBJECT public: /* * Creates a new image processor. * * @param imageData The raw image data. * @param parent The parent object. */ ImageProcessor(const QByteArray &imageData, QObject *parent = 0); public Q_SLOTS: /* * Starts the actual operation. */ void start(); Q_SIGNALS: /* * This signal is emitted after the operation has finished. * * @param image The processed image. */ void finished(const QImage &image); private: // The raw image data QByteArray m_data; };
+class ImageProcessor : public QObject { Q_OBJECT public: /* * Creates a new image processor. * * @param imageData The raw image data. * @param parent The parent object. */ ImageProcessor(const QByteArray &imageData, QObject *parent = 0); public Q_SLOTS: /* * Starts the actual operation. */ QImage start(); private: // The raw image data QByteArray m_data; };

 Inside the constructor we just store the raw image data in a member variable, so that we have access to it later on in the start() slot.